‘Bold And The Beautiful’ Spoilers Video: Both Sally & Shauna Turn The Heat Up

 Ridge Confesses On The Bold and the Beautiful

-After coming home, Ridge will take a seat next to Brooke and dramatically confess, “About last night, there is something you need to know.”
+After coming home, Ridge will take a seat next to Brooke and dramatically confess.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.